ziotom78/raytracing_course/tomasi-ray-tracing-06b.md

 # GitHub Actions

-- Once you have saved the code in a GitHub repository, set up a new "Action" (see the following video).
+- Set up a new "Action" as shown in the following video.

-- The template is "CMake based projects" (ignore the fact that it seems to only support the C language):
+- If you use CMake, use the template "CMake based projects" (ignore the fact that it seems to only support the C language):

     <center>
     ![](./media/cmake-github-action.png)
     </center>

+-   [XMake](https://github.com/marketplace/actions/setup-xmake) and other build systems are supported as well.
+LLMs are usually very good in creating/improving CI build descriptions, but **be sure to understand what they propose!**

 ---